rashedkhan152/nutri_suggest/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+I makink a simple app for food recommendation system.
+I also creating a .ipynb file for implementation machine learnig algorithm.
+This file name is "Nutri_Suggest_Food_recommendation_system.ipynb"

 A few resources to get you started if this is your first Flutter project: